samus-io/tablab-steps/steps/JxauGxHDFQ0qCm963Ug22XmE9AbYsYTsRth/en/README.md

   ```

   * In this example, the `category` and `rating` variables are concatenated with the SQL query, avoiding the prepared statements and query parameterization.

   > :warning: There are other Jakarta Persistence API methods that can be vulnerable to SQL injection, but as long as the strings are not concatenated, the application will not be vulnerable to SQL injection.

 ### Security considerations

-* To safeguard against SQL Injection attacks when using JPA, it's crucial to refrain from concatenating strings directly within SQL queries.
-This is because Jakarta Persistence API's built-in methods, when used correctly, inherently prevent SQL Injection vulnerabilities.
+* To safeguard against SQL injection attacks when using JPA, it's crucial to refrain from concatenating strings directly within SQL queries.
+This is because Jakarta Persistence API's built-in methods, when used correctly, inherently prevent SQL injection vulnerabilities.
   * Therefore, using these methods as intended ensures that your queries are secure from such attacks.
 * Using parameterized queries instead of concatenating strings can prevent SQL injections: